 Claude Debussy’s timeless and extremely popular piano piece, Clair de Lune, is well-known around the world.
 Its origins include influences from poetry, the music of Bach’s time (the Baroque period), and the artistic school of Impressionism.

 Piano with Kent’sintended audience is anyone who wants to enhance their playing of songs and pieces, acquire improvisation and composing skills, increase their general understanding of music, and learn lots of practical music theory.
+Our sheet music, with letter-notes included, is especially popular with people who have prior experience reading piano music, but who now require a detailed refresher — with this music serving as a complete, on-sheet reference — making things more readable, as regards which key should be played, for each printed note.

 Kent Smith is a professional piano and drum instructor (occasionally teaching guitar as well), and an experienced professional keyboardist and drummer based in Southern California.